Head of Content

 Mortgage Advisor & Director

-At Teito, as a whole of market broker, we can help you find a mortgage that best fits your individual circumstances and requirements.
+At Teito, as a whole-of-market broker, we can help you find a mortgage that best fits your individual circumstances and requirements.
 We have access to mortgage products with no early repayment charge from many lenders, giving you the freedom to make additional payments without incurring any fees or charges.

 If you’d like to find out more about mortgages with no early repayment charges and the best product for your circumstances, get in touch with Teito today.
 We will work with you to help you find the best deal available.

-Is it worth paying an early repayment charge?
+Is it ever worth paying an ERC?

-There may be situations where it's worthwhile paying an Early Repayment Fee and may be occasions where you're left with no other choice.
+There may be situations where it's worthwhile paying an early repayment fee and may be occasions where you're left with no other choice.

 For example, if you find a new mortgage deal that outweighs the expense of ERCs, then it could be beneficial to pay the fee and switch lenders.
 The same applies if you need to remortgage due to a change in your personal circumstances.